 Plagiarism is the act of presenting another person's ideas, research or writings as your own.
 Examples of plagiarism include: •

-If you are ever accused of plagiarism by an instructor in any one of your courses and you disagree, please seek counseling and/or help from the following below:
+If you are ever accused of plagiarism by an instructor in any one of your courses and you disagree, You should first talk to your instructor and find out the reasons.
+If you still disagree with your instructor's perspective, please seek counseling and/or help from the following below: